cruppstahl/upscaledb-php/README.md

 ### Licensing

-The PHP driver is released under the GNU Public License (GPL) 3.0, just like upscaledb.
+The PHP driver is released under the Apache Public License (APL) 2.0, just like upscaledb.
 See the file COPYING for more information.

-A commercial, proprietary license for upscaledb is available on request.
-See https://upscaledb.com for more information.

 ### Contact